coderedcorp/coderedcms/docs/features/contentblocks/download.rst

 ==============

 The download block enables users to add documents to the CMS which website visitors can download from the site.
+The download block is a button and has the same options.

+Example: See Button Block.

 Field Reference
 ---------------